-Federal OPM Disability Retirement Lawyer in Houston
+Federal OPM Disability Retirement Attorneys Serving Clients Nationwide

 Simple tasks like filing a request can be both difficult and overwhelming when you’re unfamiliar with OPM system requirements.
-The attorneys at Pines Federal only work with federal employees, so we have many years of experience navigating the unique challenges of working with a large bureaucratic agency like OPM.
+The OPM retirement lawyers at Pines Federal only work with federal employees, so we have many years of experience navigating the unique challenges of working with a large bureaucratic agency like OPM.

 If you are in jeopardy of losing your retirement or disability rights, we may be able to help you.
 Are you trying to qualify for federal retirement or disability benefits, but you’ve left your government job?
 You may still be entitled to OPM Disability Retirement benefits.

 Who is Eligible for OPM Disability Retirement?